fomightez/gel_image_annotation/README.md

 To upload your own data, drag and drop into the file browser panel on the left.
 Then change `gel_file` assignment to specify your gel name.

-(If you prefer the classic notebook interface, see [here](https://github.com/binder-examples/jupyterlab#start-jupyterlab-after-you-start-your-binder).
-You can change the end of the url from `lab` to `tree` to switch to classic.)
+(If you prefer the classic notebook interface, you can change the end of the url from `lab` to `tree` to switch to classic.
+See [here](https://github.com/binder-examples/jupyterlab#start-jupyterlab-after-you-start-your-binder) for more about that.)

 ## A note on the interactive plots generated